-9. Stockholders' equity:
+9. Stockholders' Equity:

 The holders of common stock are entitled to one vote for each share held.
 There are no restrictions that limit the Company's ability to pay dividends on its common stock.
 The Company has not declared any dividends since incorporation.
-The Company's common stock has no par value per common stock.
+The Company's common stock has no par value per common stock and there is only one class of common shares.
+The Company has an unlimited number of common shares authorized for issue.